Curvature-Free Margulis Lemma for Gromov-Hyperbolic Spaces: Introduction

 The celebrated Margulis Lemma is the keystone of a beautiful theory of the structure of complete Riemannian manifolds with bounded sectional curvature.
 It has two main aspects: the first one is algebraic and concerns the fundamental group of the manifold, the second one is more geometric and yields a thin-thick decomposition of the manifold.
 To be more precise let us state a weak version of this lemma pertaining to the first aspect (see \cite{Mar}, \cite{Ba-Gr-Sc}, \cite{Bu-Za} Section 37.3).

-\begin{theorem} There exist constants $\varepsilon (n)>0$ and $C(n)>0$ such that, for every complete Riemannian manifold $M$ whose sectional curvature satisfies $-1\leq \Sec (M)\leq 0$, every point $p\in M$ and every $\varepsilon \leq \varepsilon (n)$, the subgroup $\Gamma_{\varepsilon}(p)$ of $\pi_1 (M)$ generated by the loops at $p$ of length less than $\varepsilon$ is virtually nilpotent.
-Furthermore, the index of the nilpotent subgroup is bounded above by $C(n)$. \end{theorem}
+\begin{theorem} There exist constants $ \varepsilon (n)>0 $ and $ C(n)>0 $ such that, for every complete Riemannian manifold $ M $ whose sectional curvature satisfies $-1\leq \Sec (M)\leq 0 $, every point $ p\in M $ and every $ \varepsilon \leq \varepsilon (n) $, the subgroup $ \Gamma_{\varepsilon}(p) $ of $ \pi_1 (M) $ generated by the loops at $ p $ of length less than $ \varepsilon $ is virtually nilpotent.
+Furthermore, the index of the nilpotent subgroup is bounded above by $ C(n) $. \end{theorem}

+This statement is a weak version, indeed in the strong one the upper bound on the sectional curvature could be positive, with extra assumption though.
+A version of this theorem for manifolds of strictly negative curvature was simultaneously proved by E. Heintze in his habilitationsschrift of 1976 (see \cite{zbMATH01825238}).

 The history of this result goes back to Bieberbach Theorem (\cite{Bie}) which describes the discrete subgroups of the isometry group of the Euclidean spaces and consequently gives a structure theorem for the flat manifolds and orbifolds.
-Later, Zassenhaus (\cite{Zass}) extended this result to the study of discrete subgroups of Lie groups.
-The above statement is a weak version, indeed in the strong one the upper bound on the sectional curvature could be positive, with extra assumption though.
-Recently there has been progresses on the question of extending this result to different spaces or curvature conditions, see \cite{Cou} for references and a detailed exposition.
+Later, this result was extended to the study of discrete subgroups of Lie groups by H. Zassenhaus (\cite{Zass}) and to locally symmetric spaces by D. Kazhdan and G. Margulis (\cite{KM}, using Zassenhaus' Lemma).
+Recently there has been progresses on the question of extending this result to different spaces or curvature conditions: for example, after a short sketch of proof by J. Cheeger and T. Colding (see \cite{CC96}) under the hypothesis \lq \lq Ricci curvature bounded from below" and a first complete proof of V. Kapovitch, A. Petrunin and W. Tuschmann (\cite{KPT}) under the hypothesis \lq \lq sectional curvature bounded from below", V. Kapovitch and B. Wilking (\cite{KW}) recently established a Margulis-like Lemma under the hypothesis \lq \lq Ricci curvature bounded from below by $- (n-1)$" instead of \lq \lq $-1\leq \Sec (M)\leq 0 $" (see also \cite{Cou} for references and a detailed exposition).